arisi/mqtt-sn-ruby/README.md

     -q, --qos level        QoS level (0)
-    -i, --id id            This client id -- free choice (hostname-pid) -t, --topic topic      Topic to subscribe (test/message/123)
+    -i, --id id            This client id -- free choice (hostname-pid) -t, --topic topic      Topic to subscribe (test/message/123) -k, --keepalive dur    Keepalive timer, in seconds.
+Will ping with this interval.
+(25)

 ```

 - Forwarder, from UDP server:socket to another UDP server:socket.
 Displays packets on screen as they are forwarder, great for debugging!
 Press Control-C to Quit.